Yoctol/bottender/docs/the-basics-state.md

 }
 ```

-Then it starts to work as expected.
+Then it works as expected.

-> Note: don't not modify state directly using `this.state.stateKey = stateValue;`, it may cause unexpected behavior in the future.
+> Note: don't modify state directly using `this.state.stateKey = stateValue;`, it may cause unexpected behavior in the future.

 ## State Updates are Merged